omonimus1/blog-jade-rubick/content/posts/2014-06-24--infobits-for-information-flow/index.md

 Even though it takes time to organize the information in this way, I’ve discovered many benefits:

-* It helps my manager do his job more effectively.
+* It helps my manager do her job more effectively.
 * It allows me to explain context for my work, and highlight challenges and risks.
 * It allows my boss to have enough information to be able to talk about my work.
-I’ve found this helps him be a more effective advocate for me.
+I’ve found this helps her be a more effective advocate for me.
 * As a side effect, it also gives me a sense of accomplishment to look back on the week and what I’ve accomplished.

 An email isn’t the only way to flow information, however — for example, daily standups are a way of doing much the same thing verbally.
 But email is an excellent way of flowing 1:1 information _up_ to your manager.